Cooking in The Keys

 Felice Kaufman

-These healthy fish tacos with creamy cilantro lime sauce are so tasty and perfect for your next taco Tuesday.
-They only require a few simple steps and are ready to serve in 20 minutes.
+These blackened fish tacos with creamy cilantro lime sauce are so tasty and perfect for your next Taco Tuesday.
+They only require a few simple steps and the pan-seared fish is ready to serve in 20 minutes.

 Print Recipe Pin Recipe